fearedbliss/Honeydew/README.md

 ## Format

-For simplicity, there is only one snapshot format allowed/accepted, which is in the following format:
+For simplicity, there is only one snapshot format accepted, which is in the following format:

 **`YYYY-mm-dd-HHMM-ss-LABEL`** => **`2020-05-01-2345-15-CHECKPOINT`**

-The following command will yield a correctly formatted date (GNU coreutils):
+The following command will yield a correctly formatted date (BSD/GNU date):

 **`date +%F-%H%M-%S`**